Esteroides orais

 On long-term or high-dose oral steroids, there is a higher chance of developing an infection, or an infection being more serious, because steroids may suppress the immune system.

-In particular, people who have not had chickenpox or measles in the past (and so are not immune) may be advised to avoid people with chickenpox, shingles ou sarampo.
+In particular, people who have not had chickenpox or measles in the past (and so are not immune) may be advised to avoid people with chickenpox, herpes zoster ou sarampo.

-Infections which may remain in the body, such as tuberculose (TB), ou herpes, may recur.
+Infections which may remain in the body, such as tuberculose (TB), or herpes, may recur.

 Increase in blood pressure